WELCOME TO EDWARD F. LUKOSKI

 Come back frequently to see all the happenings and goings on at .
 We pride ourselves with our commitment to the community and veterans.

-Scroll threw our feed to see our most recent posts.
+Scroll through our feed to see our most recent posts.

 Sponsor - Dyker Beach Golf Course